mbcovid19updates/mbcovid19updates.github.io/README.md

 Yes, it used to be 21 days for Pfizer, but with the current backlog of second doses and an effort to simplify / unify the waiting period, Manitoba now recommends 28 days for both Pfizer and Moderna.
 For what it's worth, with vaccines, a longer interval typically results in better or slightly better efficacy (rather than hurting it).

+<a name="pfizer"></a>
-#### I can't find any Pfizer appointments!
+### Where can I find Pfizer?

+_Last updated: June 23, 2021_

+To be clear, Pfizer is arriving all the time, but it's for already booked appointments.
+There will be a slowdown beginning next week that will potentially result in a shortage for existing booked appointments (though this may possibly be offset by people cancelling and rebooking for earlier Moderna appointments).
+That slowdown will pick up again towards the end of July.
+My best guess is that with the exception of catching oddball cancellations, Pfizer appointments won't become available for another 3 weeks or so (around July 15+), and be scheduled for late July, early August.

+**EXTRA INFO/CONTEXT**

-For context, please keep in mind that appointments (almost all Pfizer) have been booking out 5 weeks recently.
+For context, please keep in mind that appointments (almost all Pfizer) were booking out 5 weeks recently.
 The majority of these are dependent on the ongoing Pfizer supply.
-This means that while we currently continue to receive roughly 80-90K doses of Pfizer each week, they are designated for upcoming appointments that have already been booked.
-Now, consider that around 350K doses of Moderna are arriving within a 2-week span.
+This means that while we have been receiving roughly 80-90K doses of Pfizer each week, they are designated for upcoming appointments that have already been booked.
+Now, consider that around 350K doses of Moderna have arrived recently within a 2-week span.
 This is massive and almost considered an unexpected bonus.
 Because of this, Manitoba has been able to very quickly open up more and more appointments daily, but the vast majority of them are for Moderna.

 With a growing number of people becoming eligible to book appointments, and a skewed ratio of Moderna vs Pfizer availability, it becomes more of a perception issue.
 Manitoba essentially has 2 options here: 1) Sit on the Moderna and continue to very slowly open up second dose eligibility as Pfizer comes in, or 2) Quickly open up eligibility to everyone, but most people will have to switch to Moderna or wait a long time for Pfizer appointments.
 But consider this... if you're wanting Pfizer, you would have been waiting even longer for your turn if the Moderna never arrived and if these Moderna appointments weren't made available.